 The mission of the Department of Communication Science and Disorders is to establish and provide distinctive academic programs for students in Speech-Language Pathology, collaborations with community partners, and service to individuals with communication, voice, and swallowing disorders across the life span.

-The department is committed to preparing students to become dedicated, competent clinical leaders in the field of Speech Language Pathology.
-The curriculum cultivates global and professional awareness and emphasizes the problem-solving and critical thinking skills necessary to become strong clinical professionals capable of serving a diverse client population.
+The department is committed to preparing students to become dedicated, competent clinical leaders in the field of Speech-Language Pathology.
+The curriculum cultivates global and professional awareness and emphasizes the problem-solving and critical thinking skills necessary to become strong professionals capable of serving a clinically, racially, and culturally diverse client population.

-The Department grants the B.S. degree in Speech-Language Pathology.
-A master’s degree is also offered.
+The Department grants the B.S. and M.S. degrees in Speech-Language Pathology.
 Individuals interested in obtaining the Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA) and the state license from the Alabama Board of Examiners in Speech-Language Pathology and Audiology (ABESPA) will be required to complete a master’s degree in Speech-Language Pathology.

-Executive summaries of the annual unit plan and the 3-year strategic plan for the department of Communication Science and Disorders are available by contacting the department.
+Executive summaries of the annual unit plan and the 5-year strategic plan for the Department of Communication Science and Disorders are available on our website.